-Not only does Lipton Green Tea come packed with sugar and calories, it also has high fructose corn syrup as its second ingredient--green tea is fourth on the list.
-When you consume high fructose corn syrup it is quickly absorbed by the liver and converted into fat.
+Not only does Lipton Green Tea come packed with sugar and calories, it also has high fructose corn syrup as its second ingredient — green tea is fourth on the list.
+When you consume high fructose corn syrup, it is quickly absorbed by the liver and converted into fat.
 Your body doesn't even recognize it as food, so you're still hungry, if not hungrier after you consume it.
-According to Dr. Oz, “throw out all products that contain high fructose corn syrup”.

-The Lipton website boasts that their bottle of Diet Green Tea with Citrus has 72 mg protective antioxidants per 8 fl. oz. serving or 108 mg per 12 fl. oz. serving.
-In comparison, the Lipton Green Tea with Citrus tea bag has 110 mg of antioxidants per serving.
+The Lipton website boasts that their bottle of Diet Green Tea with Citrus has 72 mg protective antioxidants per 8 fluid ounce serving or 108 milligrams per 12 fluid ounce serving.
+In comparison, the Lipton Green Tea with Citrus tea bag has 110 milligrams of antioxidants per serving.
 Green tea is loaded with antioxidants, but processing destroys some of them.
 Tea bags have more antioxidants per serving than the bottled version.
-Loose leaf green tea has even more antioxidants than tea bags.
+Loose-leaf green tea has even more antioxidants than tea bags.